 PLEASE NOTE: If you cannot obtain your CDL learner’s permit by the beginning of the second week of class, you will NOT be able to continue the program.

-Throughout the next seven weeks, each student receives three evaluations: a 9-day evaluation, a mid-term evaluation, and a final evaluation.
+Throughout the next fifteen weeks, each student receives three evaluations: a 9-day evaluation, a mid-term evaluation, and a final evaluation.
 In order to receive a career studies certificate, you must pass all five courses.

 Bring your Student ID number and a form of payment to the Truck Driver Training Program Office: